ycechungAI/goose/documentation/blog/2025-06-16-multi-model-in-goose/index.md

 * **Cross-provider setups** (Claude for planning, OpenAI for execution)
 * **Lower-friction defaults** for teams worried about LLM spend

-It also opens the door for even smarter routing in the future—task-type switching, ensemble voting, maybe even letting Goose decide which model to call based on tool context.
+It also opens the door for even smarter routing in the future with things like switching based on tasks, ensemble voting, or maybe even letting Goose decide which model to call based on tool context.

 ## Try It Out

-[Lead/worker mode](/docs/tutorials/lead-worker) is already available in Goose.
-To enable, simply export these variables with two models that have already been configured in Goose:
+Lead/worker mode is already available in Goose.
+To enable, export these variables with two models that have already been configured in Goose:

 ```bash
 export GOOSE_LEAD_MODEL="gpt-4o"